Gilad18/social-media-fullstack/readme.md

 ## Technologies Used

-HTML5
+* HTML5
-CSS3
+* CSS3
-JavaScript (ES6)
+* JavaScript (ES6)
-GitHub
+* GitHub
-React
+* React
-Node.js
+* Node.js
-MongoDB
+* MongoDB
-Mongoose
+* Mongoose
-Express
+* Express
-Postman
+* Postman
-Semantic UI React
+* Semantic UI React
-Axios
+* Axios
-Heroku
+* Heroku
-Socket.io

 ## Wins and Blockers

 There is no doubt that  the hard part for me in this project was the back-end.
  Comparing to front, which I have more experience with, the server side faced me with a lot of challenges and complexity,some which I never dealt before until  this project:
 - Uploading images to the server and retrieving it to the client using binary codes
 - Handling user authentication with tokens and hashing passwords

-I'm very proud I managed to implement most of my initial ideas and features.
+I'm very proud I managed to implement most of my initial ideas and features but I  wish I had more time to :
-Overall, the app is sophisticated and neat but I  wish I had more time to apply a messaging features with socket.io the users can have between them.
+- Apply a messaging feature the users can have between them with socket.io.
-I think the app needs some performance improvement especially with the database queries and the client-side accessibility.
+- Performance improvement, especially with the database queries and the client-side accessibility.

-I hope you like it :)
+Overall, the app is sophisticated and neat.
+I hope you will like it :)